orbitalchicken/Roadmap/Postponed.md

  	Feature request: if a create a luncher on my desktop, I can select an icon for it (with preview)… instead, if a modify a launcher in the menu with the “menu editor”, I can select a different icon but without preview.
 Can you please add the preview feature?
 	if a launch from a bash script nemo to open an ftp server more than one time, with a command such as “nemo ftp://ftp.xxx.xyz“, I can get a duplicate icon on my desktop, see screenshot: https://dl.dropboxusercontent.com/u/573922/Schermata%20del%202013-11-21%2012%3A25%3A31.png
 	1. Open nemo (unminimised)  2.
 Copy some files so that the transfer window is present 3.
 Open another program (unminimised) and in front of nemo such as firefox 4.
 If the transfer window is open (maximised) in front of the other program (firefox for example) and you click to minimise the transfer window, nemo will automatically pop up in front of the other program.
 Not a major bug but annoying from a window management point of view.
+	Open GIMP, open a dropdown menu, e.g. the ‘Edit’ menu.
+Press the Print Screen button on the keyboard – no screenshot is taken while a menu is open. icons pixelated in alt-tab or panel after a suspend-resume llvmpiped session after a suspend-resume
+	In gThumb, select a picture, right-click on it, select “Set as Desktop Background”, once applied, click the “Preferences” button on the green banner that just appeared at the bottom of the gThumb window and you’ll get the error message “Failed to execute child process “gnome-control-center” (No such file or directory)”
+	cinnamon: Having links of files/folders on desktop from another hardrive at startup, then mounting the drive will usually crash then restart Cinnamon

 MATE
 ----
 	When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png